10 Facts About Chinese New Year You Should Know

 While most of the world celebrates the New Year in January, there’s still a New Year’s celebration that is right around the corner.

-All over the world, but especially in China and surrounding Asian countries, Chinese New Year will be celebrated on February 12th.
+All over the world, but especially in China and surrounding Asian countries, Chinese New Year will be celebrated on February 1st for 2022.

 For those of you who might not know about this major holiday, we’ve compiled a list of 10 Chinese New Year facts that everyone should know.